 What is oxidation?

 Oxidation is the process by which a molecule is oxidised; this occurs due to the loss of electrons.
-Oxidation can be helpful in certain situations: for example, oxygen-based cleaners and hydrogen peroxide sterilisers found in many household cleaning products, use oxidation.
-However, it can also be incredibly destructive, like the browning of an apple.
+Oxidation can be helpful in certain situations: for example, oxygen-based cleaners (bleach is a solution of sodium hypochlorite, NaOCl, dissolved in water) and hydrogen peroxide sterilisers found in many household cleaning products use oxidation.
+However, it can also be incredibly destructive, like the blackening of a potato or the browning of an apple.

 An example of oxidation is the rusting of iron.
 When iron is in its pure, unoxidised form, it has three electrons that can be removed easily.
 When iron undergoes oxidation, the three easily removable electrons are lost and it has a 3+ charge.
 This oxidised Fe3+ ion is a brittle, red powder, in stark comparison to the structurally sound unoxidized iron.
 It is clear why you would want to try and minimise the effects of oxidation on structures made out of iron.

 Oxidation does not only affect molecules and compounds outside the body.
 The presence of free-radicals, within the body, can have very destructive effects.
 For example, oxygen-centred radicals, such as HO•, cause very serious damage to cells resulting in ageing and disease.
 This process is called oxidative damage because reactive oxygen-containing species, such as HO•, are involved and another definition of oxidation is the reaction of a substance with oxygen (or a reactive oxygen species).

 Antioxidants are important because they are able to react with free radicals, turning them into unreactive species.
 The removal of reactive oxygen-centred radicals, helps to protect our body from oxidative damage, and nature has different ways of doing this, including using antioxidants.
 Vitamin C, or ascorbic acid, is a type of antioxidant.